melles1991/usecuewebsite/portfolio/index.md

 ---

 The new website of this company is 'less and more'.
 The site is responsive and has a simple yet consistent design.
-The site is powered by Jekyll in combination with CloudCannons CMS.
+The site is powered by Jekyll and the CloudCannon CMS.